basbaccarne/AirMaze/README.md

 - Connect the motor driver to the Arduino
   - Remove the ENa Jumper
   - digital 9 (Arduino) to ENa
-  - digital 8 (Arduin) to IN1
+  - digital 8 (Arduino) to IN1
-- Optional: connect the led strip to the Arduino
+- Connect the led strip to the Arduino
   - Connect Connect Din (Neopixel) to Digital 6 (Arduino)
   - Connect 5VDC (Neopixel) to 5V (Arduino)
   - Connect GND (Neopixel) to GND (Arduino)